petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-10-building-applications/modeling-data-structures.md

 <!--IMAGE: Example database diagram to demonstrate the different types of fields.
 Maybe show picklist column with a dropdown selection. -->

-For Clarity's use case, each distributor application should store the necessary business information for verifying each applicant's identity and credit for Know Your Customer (KYC) best practice and compliance with Anti-Money Laundering (AML) laws.
+For Clarity's use case, each distributor application should store the necessary business information for verifying each applicant's identity and credit for Know Your Customer (KYC) best practices and compliance with Anti-Money Laundering (AML) laws.
 As such, the Distributor Application object contains fields for the applicant's name, title, email, and phone number, along with a *Comments* field for the applicant to write a message.

 Additionally, Clarity must collect information that can help them assess the relative value of each prospective distributor.
 In this case, they want applicants to select from predefined options, so they have added the following picklists to the Distributor Application object definition: